Research

 Reference Management Tools Comparison (2026)

 Zotero (free, open-source): best for most PhD students — excellent browser integration, Google Docs plugin, automatic PDF import.
-Mendeley (free, Elsevier): strong for STEM fields — good PDF annotation and group sharing features.
-EndNote (paid, institutional): standard in medical and life science research — most powerful but steep learning curve.
-Paperpile (paid): best for Google Docs users — seamless integration.
+Mendeley (free, Elsevier): strong for STEM fields.
+EndNote (paid, institutional): standard in medical and life science research.
+Paperpile (paid): best for Google Docs users.
 Import your references from day one — never reconstruct them at the end.

 Step 6: Write Your Research Paper or Thesis Chapter